Antypodish/Unity_DOTS_NodePathFinding/README.md

 ## Controls

-Only left and right clicks.
+* Left click on the node in the game view, is starting point.
-Left click on the node in the game view, is starting point, right click is the end point of the path.
+* Right click is the end point of the path.

 More will come soon.